xtreamwayz/html-form-validator/README.md

     echo $form->asString($validationResult);
     ```

+    Before rendering, the FormFactory removes any data validation attributes used to instantiate custom validation
+    (e.g. ``data-validators``, ``data-filters``).
+This also removes possible sensitive data that was used to setup
+    the validators.

     The ``$validationResult`` is optional and triggers the following tasks:
     - The FormFactory injects filtered submitted data into the input elements.
     - The FormFactory adds error messages next to the input elements.